tyleransom/DScourseS18/MachineLearning/README.md

 In practice, we typically ignore the denominator [P(data)] because it doesn't change with the outcome.

+For a primer on Naive Bayes, consult [here](http://www.saedsayad.com/naive_bayesian.htm).

 ### Regularization in Bayesian algorithms
 Bayesian algorithms actually don't use regularization in the same way as the other algorithms.
 Instead, the prior belief acts as a way to regularize to prevent overfitting.